Selected reading of and from texts.

 - interviews with instructor

-- Students will learn how to avoid clichés and predictability in both plot and character.
+- Students will learn how to avoid imitation or clichés of the genre.

-- Students will read the work of their peers in order to enhance their own analytical skills as well as to help their peers in the effective revision of their work.
+- Students will develop the ability to read the work of their peers for the purpose of recognizing narrative techniques, and to aid their peers in the effective revision of their work.

 - Students will learn to make use of insights gained from their instructor’s and peers’ workshop comments to revise their writing.